-Bunions, the deformed bony lump on the side of your big toe can be caused by unfortunate genetics and thought to aggravated by years of wearing tight shoes, can wreak havoc on your feet.
-While some people may have a bunion and experience very little to no pain other may experience pain in the bunion, ball of the foot and other toes that can affect every day walking and make it hard to find shoes that fit properly.
+A bunion is a deformed bony lump on the side of your big toe which can be caused by unfortunate genetics and is thought to be aggravated by years of wearing tight shoes, and they can wreak havoc on your feet.
+While some people may have a bunion and experience very little to no pain, others may experience pain in the bunion, in the ball of the foot and in other toes that can affect every day walking, making it hard to find shoes that fit properly.
 Read our advice below on how to help blitz your bunion pains.

 What are bunions?

 A bunion is a painful bony lump that can develop on the side of your foot and can affect the way you walk.
-Bunions are the most common forefoot problem in adults and tend to be more common in women than in men.* Bunions affect around 1 in 4 adults and is one of the most common forefoot problems in adults and tend to be more common in women than in men.#
+Bunions are the most common forefoot problem in adults and tend to be more common in women than in men.* Bunions affect around 1 in 4 adults.

 What are the symptoms of bunions?

-The first signs that a bunion is developing is the big toe angling towards the second toe.
-The big toe can also become swollen and pain can develop in the joint.
-These symptoms can make it difficult to walk and lead to further pain in the ball of the foot.
+The first signs that a bunion is developing is hard lumps on the big toe angling towards the second toe.
+The big toe can also become swollen and pain can develop.
+These symptoms can make it difficult to walk.
 Shoes may no longer fit properly, leading to skin over the bunion becoming red, hard or swollen.
 Fluid can also develop under the skin.
 The pressure from the big toe could, in extreme cases cause the second toe to also become deformed, and in severe cases the big toe can push the second toe up out of place.

 What are the symptom triggers?

 If someone in your family has bunions you’re thought to be more predisposed to them.
-Poorly-fitting shoes, arthritis and potentially osteoarthritis in older age, can also trigger bunions.
+Poorly-fitting shoes can also trigger bunions.